kadhiresan/notification-system/README.md

 ### Contributions

-You are feel free to contribute for improvements
+You are feel free to contribute for improvements.
-If you find a bug, please file an issue.
 PR's are most welcome ;)